kristiprifti/Implementing-Face-Detection-Authentication-in-the-Nao-Robot/README.md

 • This text file is sent to the webpage's database and the attendance report is shown on that webpage.
 This report can be accessed anytime after.

+• We completed Research Paper and Documentation of our project.

 Worked Completed by KRISTI:

 • Completed and organized the face_recognition_module.py and Starts_Attendence_with_back_click_of_NAO.py

 • I performed the face recognition by comparing pictures taken from NAO's built-in camera with the pictures stored on the machine.

 Worked Completed by KRUTARTH: